1 | Common garter snake |

 Range: central northern USA and southern central Canada.

 Yet the two are completely genetically separate, as they never interbreed and produce hybrids in the spots where they coexist.
-There are clearly differences which science hasn’t pinpointed yet, and the main confirmed one is that plains garter snakes are less flexible in their habitats, while common garter snakes can inhabit virtually anywhere except deserts.
+There are clearly differences which science hasn’t pinpointed yet, and the main confirmed one is that plains garter snakes are less flexible in their habitats, while common garter snakes can inhabit virtually anywhere except deserts (hence why they’re missing from Arizona).
 A study in Ohio found that common garters are more common in forests, while Thamnophis radix preferred wet prairies.

-The physical differences are only subtle, but the Plains garter snake has a more strongly orange stripe down its spine.
-The inbetween scales are also darker on average.
+The physical differences are only subtle, but plains garter snakes have a more strongly orange stripe down their spine.
+The inbetween scales are also darker on average, creating a more vivid contrast.
+This is a medium-sized garter snake, at an all-time record of 109.3cm.

 10 | Butler’s garter snake |